aclaf/flagrant/docs/explanation/behavior.md

 ### Algorithm overview

-Value consumption consumes arguments from the remaining argument list until one of several stopping conditions is met.
+Value consumption consumes arguments from the remaining argument list until one of multiple stopping conditions is met.
 The algorithm respects the option's arity constraints, stopping at the maximum arity or earlier if a stopping condition is encountered.

 ### Stopping conditions